matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 + immutable local bindings
 ```

-The top, the big wide ones.

-OK, so, problem number one on that list was place oriented
+OK, so problem number one on that list was place oriented programming.
-programming.
 Absolutely, this is the problem.
-Almost all the
+Almost all the programs I wrote,
-programs I wrote, lots of the things on that list were multi-threaded
+lots of the things on that list were multi-threaded programs.
+They
-programs, they are crazy hard in C++.
-Just impossible to get right,
+are crazy hard in C++.
+Just impossible to get right, when you adopt a
-when you adopt a normal mutability approach, mutable objects.
-So,
+normal mutability approach, mutable objects.
+So, this is the number
-this is the number one self-inflicted programming problem.
-It seemed
+one self-inflicted programming problem.
+It seemed clear to me that
-clear to me that the answer was to make functional programming and
+the answer was to make functional programming and immutable data the
-immutable data the default idiom.
+default idiom.

-So the challenge I had was, were there data structures that would be
+So the challenge I had was: were there data structures that would be
 fast enough to say, "we could swap this for that"?
-And the objective
+And the goal I had
-I had, the goal I had was to get within 2x for reads and 4x for
+was to get within 2x for reads and 4x for writes.
+And I did a lot of
-writes.
-And I did a lot of work on this.
-This was actually the main
+work on this.
+This was actually the main research work behind
-research work behind Clojure, was about these persistent data
+Clojure, was about these persistent data structures.
-structures.

 And eventually I found ...
-I looked at Okasaki's stuff and the fully
+I looked at Okasaki's stuff and the _fully_
 functional approach, and none of that gets here.
 And then I found
 Bagwell's structures, which were not persistent, but I realized could
 be made so.
 And they just have tremendously great characteristics,